 I know you might be thinking, why am I writing about insulation?
 My parents live in a duplex that has NO insulation.
+Many older homes have no or minimal insulation or old insulation that may not be doing the job.
 They are pretty hard of hearing so the task of figuring out how to get the attic insulated is easier for me to handle.

 Why would this matter to you?
 Insulation can make your home feel more cozy and comfortable, whether you live in a hot climate like we do or a cold climate, and that’s what this blog is about.
 I want to help you make your home or apartment feel good when you walk in the door.

 While this topic isn’t glamorous, it’s important.
-When I started to search for what’s the best attic insulation I found total garbage, mostly advertisements for installers.
-I decided to research the subject and get quotes and I thought it might be something that you might appreciate or find useful.
+When I started to search for the best attic insulation I found total garbage, mostly advertisements for installers.
+I decided to research the best types of attic insulation and get quotes and I thought it might be something that you might appreciate or find useful.

 If you are trying to insulate your home you will find MANY sellers who want to convince you that the type of insulation they sell is the only one you should consider.

 First, it’s important to understand the differences in insulation types.
-There is Batt/Rolled blanket insulation, blown in and spray foam insulation.
+There is Batt/Rolled blanket insulation, blown-in insulation and spray foam insulation.

 Batt or Rolled Insulation

 The Batt or rolled insulation is the pink stuff that is rolled up in sheets.
-The benefits of these pink sheets is that they are fairly easy to install if you are comfortable crawling around your attic and it is inexpensive.
+The benefits of these pink sheets is that they are fairly easy to install in an unfinished attic if you are comfortable crawling around your attic and it is inexpensive.
 If your attic is difficult to crawl around because there is not enough decking, it can be dangerous.

 These fiberglass batts are available at Home Depot and Lowes.
 Home Depot blanket or batt insulation sells for $30 and covers 31 square feet.
 It’s 15 inches deep and has an R-value of 30, more information on the R-value below.